o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/ragdoll/ragdoll-simulating-in-editor.md

 ---
 description: ' Simulating a ragdoll in the Open 3D Engine Editor. '
 title: Simulating a Ragdoll in the Editor
+weight: 300
 ---

-Once you've created your ragdoll and animation graph, you can simulate the ragdoll in game mode in O3DE Editor.
+Once you've created your ragdoll and animation graph, you can simulate the ragdoll in game mode in **O3DE Editor**.

 **To simulate your ragdoll**